Priyankaakrish/Interactive-data-visualization-and-analysis/README.md

 anomalies — each rule caught its planted case — and only then against the real 1M-row warehouse.
 Passing on real data alone proves a rule runs; passing on planted data proves it detects.

+**What CI caught on its first run:** an undeclared dependency.
+PyYAML worked locally because another package pulled it in transitively; a clean install exposed that `src/config.py` imports it directly.

 ---